 Trouble Is Brewing Cor nplete this activity page with your partner after reading "Trouble Is Brewing." following box contains the definition for the term idiom.
-Read the definition and plete the activity that follows. n n idiom is a group of words or an expression that cannot be understood by the seaning of each word alone.
+Read the definition and applete the activity that follows. n an idiom is a group of words or an expression that cannot be understood by the neaning of each word alone.
 Instead, the group of words in an idiom has its own articular meaning.
-Eac one h of the following sentences contains an underlined idiom.
-Follow these steps for each Find the sentence in your Reader and write the page number.
+Eac th of the following sentences contains an underlined idiom.
+Follow these steps for each nic Find the sentence in your Reader and write the page number.
 Explain the idiom in your own words.
 1. There, angry crowds took their frustration out on tax collectors.
 Answers may vary, but should include that people got mad at the tax collectors because they thought the taxes were unfair, and the tax collectors were the ones who had to enforce payment of them.
 Page(s) 10 2.
 And they thought the new tax on tea was every bit as unfair as the old tax on paper.
 Answers may vary, but should include that they believed the tax on tea was just as unfair as the taxes on paper.
 Page(s) 11

 3. In 1768, in response to the protests about the new taxes, the British government sent soldiers to Boston to keep an eye on the Sons of Liberty.
 Answers may vary, but should include that the British government sent soldiers to Boston to spy on the Sons of Liberty.
 Page(s) 12 4.
-The situation became more serious when even more people poured into the streets.
+The situation became more serious when even more people $\underline{\text{poured}}$ into the streets.
 Answers may vary, but should include that the situation got worse because more angry people came out into the streets.
 Page(s) 12 5.
 Soon a crowd of 300 angry Bostonians was $\underline{\text{pressing in on}}$ the outnumbered British soldiers.
-Answers may vary, but should include that soon a group of angry Bostonians surrounded the British soldiers.
-Page(s) 12 34 Unit 4 Activity Book Grade 4
+5. 5. soldiers.
+5. soldiers.
+Answers may vary, but should include that soon a group of angry 5.
+Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.
+5. Soldiers.
+Answers may vary, but should include that soon a group of angry Rostonians surrounded the British soldiers.

-NAME: 3.3 LACTI DATE: Cause and Effect Paragraphs Sequencing Events ace the following events from first to last.
-The first event, the French and Indian War, ady labeled.
+DATE: Cause and Effect Paragraphs Sequencing Events nce the following events from first to last.
+The first event, the French and Indian Wa ady labeled.
 Number the remaining events 2-5.
 3 Parliament passed the Stamp Act, taxing colonists to raise money for Great Britain.
 2 Great Britain was left with enormous debts after the war and needed additional funds to maintain the new lands it acquired from France.
-1 The British fought and defeated the French in the French and Indian War to gain control of land in North America.
-5 The colonists protested the Stamp Act with meetings, pamphlets, and petitions to London.
-4 The colonists felt the Stamp Act was unfair because they had no representation in the British Parliament where the laws were made.
-Grade 4 Activity Book Unit 4 37
+1 The British fought and defeated the French in the French and Indian War to gai control of land in North America.
+5 The colonists protested the Stamp Act with meetings, pamphlets, and petitions London.
+4 The colonists felt the Stamp Act was unfair because they had no representation the British Parliament where the laws were made.